When Are You Coming?

 Fall means foliage is Rochester, NY.
 Experience the breathtaking beauty of the changing leaves and an authentic fall rooting in our deep agricultural bounties of vineyard grapes and apple orchards.
 Rochester is the front door to the majestic Finger Lakes wine region also known as "the Sonoma of the East."
 Fall is a great time to enjoy region's more than 100 wineries and wine trails that lead to a rich array of tours and tastings.

 Winter is no exception to enjoy the beauty and wonder of Rochester, NY.
-Embrace the chill that makes the "Nectar of the Gods" during the NY Ice Wine & Culinary Festival at Casa Larga Vineyards or hit the slopes to ski or snowboard, as well as enjoy the many indoor activities that halt hibernation mode.
+Embrace the chill that makes the "Nectar of the Gods" during the NY Ice Wine & Culinary Festival at Casa Larga Vineyards or hit the slopes to ski or snowboard or other outdoor winter activities, as well as enjoy the many indoor activities that halt hibernation mode.

 EXPLORE EXAMPLE ITINERARIES